riversun/google-login-servlet-example-on-jetty/README.md

 # Overview
 It is licensed under [MIT](https://opensource.org/licenses/MIT).

-## First of all
+## Example of servlet app that supports "login with Google"

+**About this example**
 This is an example using [google-oauth2-client-servlet](https://github.com/riversun/google-oauth2-client-servlet.git) library.
 You can check detailed OAuth2-flow that the library supports on [this page](https://github.com/riversun/google-oauth2-client-servlet.git).

-## Example of servlet app that supports "login with Google"

 - Enable "Login with Google" by OAuth2/OpenId connect
 - Get OAuth2 credential(access_token,refresh_token)